AR-2910/PYTHON/Automation with ChatGPT/Readme.md

 - `filename`: The name of the file where the generated script or output will be saved.

 Example usage:
-- python automation.py "Generate a script to automatically segregate files into sub folders based on their file type" segregate_script.py
+- python automation.py "automatically segregate files into sub folders based on their file type" segregate_script.py

 ## Project Benefits: